emanualjade/test-openapi/README.md

 Tests are specified in YAML (or JSON) files at `./**/*.tasks.yml`

-Those files are plain objects where each key represents a single test.
+Those files contain an array of test definitions.

 A single test performs the following: